shamalroy/SimpleWebServer/README.md

 * HTTP Status code for the filesystem contents using custom Exception handing.
 Implemented codes are 200, 404, and 500.

 ## How to run the server:
-An executable jar is included in the build_jar directory of this project.
+Build an executable jar file using maven package command (or use use the existing one in this github repo).
 Update the server-config.properties file with the correct configuration values.
 The doc-root1 folder contains some sample html and css files as well.
 Use the following terminal commands to run the jar.
 ```
-cd build_jar/
+mvn clean package
-java -jar SimpleWebServer.jar
+java -jar target/simplewebserver-1.0-SNAPSHOT.jar
 ```
 After running the server you will see the welcome message with the server address to access the sample home page.